Dickson

 Dickson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dickson's population is estimated at around 4,380 as of Nov 2025.
-This reflects an increase of 1,088 people (33.0%) since the 2021 Census, which reported a population of 3,292 people.
-The change is inferred from the resident population of 4,356 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 607 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,772 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Dickson's growth since the 2021 census exceeded the state (6.4%) and the SA4 region, marking it as a growth leader in the area.
-Population growth was primarily driven by interstate migration contributing approximately 54.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area around the suburb of Dickson, and new addresses validated by AreaSearch since the Census, Dickson's population is estimated at around 4380 as of Feb 2026.
+This reflects an increase of 1088 people (33.0%) since the 2021 Census, which reported a population of 3292 people.
+The change is inferred from the resident population of 4356, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 607 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2772 persons per square kilometer, placing Dickson in the upper quartile relative to national locations assessed by AreaSearch.
+Dickson's growth of 33.0% since the 2021 census exceeded the state's growth rate of 6.7%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Future population trends predict exceptional growth, placing Dickson in the top 10 percent of national statistical areas, with an expected increase of 2,590 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 50.2% in total over the 17 years.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
+Exceptional growth is predicted for Dickson over the period to 2041, with the suburb expected to increase by 2590 persons based on aggregated SA2-level projections, reflecting a gain of 50.2% in total over the 17 years.

 Frequently Asked Questions - Population